Daraa

 Location of Daraa city in the namesake district and governorate.

-Daraa (دَرْعَا, Levantine Arabic: /ar/) is a city in southwestern Syria, 13 km north of the border with Jordan.
+Daraa (دَرْعَا, Levantine Arabic: /ar/) is a city in southwestern Syria 13 km north of the Jordan–Syria border.
 It is the capital of Daraa Governorate in the Hauran region.
-Located 90 km south of Damascus on the Damascus–Amman highway, it serves as a way station for travelers.
-Nearby localities include Umm al-Mayazen and Nasib to the southeast, al-Naimah to the east, Ataman to the north, al-Yaduda to the northwest and Ramtha, Jordan, to the southwest.
+Located 90 km south of Damascus on the Damascus–Amman highway, it serves as a waystation for travelers.
+Nearby localities include Umm al-Mayazen and Nasib to the southeast, al-Naimah to the east, Ataman to the north, al-Yaduda to the northwest, and ar-Ramtha in Jordan to the southwest.

 According to the Syrian Central Bureau of Statistics, Daraa had a population of 97,969 in the 2004 census.
-It is the administrative center of a nahiya (subdistrict) which contained eight localities with a collective population of 146,481 in 2004.
+It is the administrative center of a nāhiya (subdistrict) which contained eight localities with a collective population of 146,481 in 2004.
 Its inhabitants are predominantly Sunni Muslims.

-Daraa became known as the "cradle of the revolution" after the arrest of 15 boys from prominent families for painting graffiti with anti-government slogans which sparked the beginning of the 2011 Syrian revolution.
+Daraa became known as the "Cradle of the Revolution" after the arrest of 15 boys from prominent families for painting graffiti with anti-government slogans which sparked the beginning of the 2011 Syrian revolution.